-Regatta Stream Stories
+Regatta Stream Stories - Safety Information

 1. Introduction

-A copy of the Safety Plan is lodged with the British Rowing, Police, Environment Agency, life saving and first aid organisations.
-A First Aid unit will be present in the Regatta Enclosure close to the Finish Tent.
-Safety boats crewed by trained personnel will be patrolling the course throughout the regatta.
-Umpires are equipped with loudhailers and basic safety equipment – throw-bags and emergency blankets.
-Safety launches, umpires and other regatta officials are provided with radios operating on the race radio net.
+Reading Amateur Regatta is held under the rules of British Rowing and the British Rowing Rules of Racing will apply.
+Further the Regatta conforms to the British Rowing 'RowSafe' guide.
+A copy of this Safety Plan is lodged with British Rowing, Police, Environment Agency, life Saving and First Aid organisations.
+A First Aid unit will be present in the Regatta Enclosure close to the Finish.
+Safety boats crewed by trained personnel will be patrolling the course throughout the Regatta.
+Umpires are equipped with loudhailers and basic safety equipment: throw-bags and emergency blankets.
+Safety boats, umpires and other Regatta officials are provided with radios operating on the race radio net.

 2. Actions concerned with immediate safety